RX-M/web-public/kubernetes-bootcamp/kubernetes-bootcamp-cka-sessions.md

 Included in this boot camp:  training curriculum, exam voucher (CKA), light breakfast, all day coffee and beverage service, lunch, afternoon snack (regional variances and available for those who attend in-person class delivery).
 This course is available immediately for private engagements and the 2018 open enrollment offerings are available below.

 [CKA Exam Curriculum](https://rx-m.com/wp-content/uploads/2019/03/CKA_Curriculum_V1.13.0.pdf)

+Note: All prices listed are in United States Dollars ($ USD).